A Science Lab in Space

 'Rotational Slosh' experiment flies aboard final commercial launch of VSS Unity

 A Purdue-designed and -built experiment has taken a trip to space on the last commercial flight of Virgin Galactic’s VSS Unity spacecraft.
-It is one of just 9 experiments that the ship carried to space, along with its human crew, on this historic flight.
+It is one of just nine experiments that the ship carried to space, along with its human crew, on this historic flight.

-This Rotational Slosh Experiment, funded through NASA’s Flight Opportunities program, was spearheaded by AAE professor Steven Collicott as its principal investigator.
+This Rotational Slosh Experiment, funded through NASA’s Flight Opportunities program, was spearheaded by Professor Steven Collicott as its principal investigator.
 Collicott has had dozens of his students work on this project since 2019 — with 10 students involved in the Spring 2024 semester alone — through his Zero Gravity Flight Experiments course, AAE 418.

 “My funded research program incorporates the 418 course, so students are getting real-world microgravity experience as undergrads,” Collicott says.